-Astro uses both encryption in transit and encryption at rest to protect data across and within the Data and Control Planes.
-This document contains details about each type of encryption used in Astro processes.
+Astro uses both encryption in transit and encryption at rest to protect data across and within the Data Plane and Control Plane.
+Additionally, Deployment namespaces are network isolated with restricted communications.
+This document contains details about each type of encryption and isolation currently in place on Astro.

-All internal service communication within the Data Plane is transmitted using TLS 1.2 and secure ciphers.
-Astronomer plans to enforce an mTLS mesh to all Airflow Deployment namespaces in 2022.
+All internal service communication within the data plane is transmitted using TLS 1.2 and secure ciphers.
+Astronomer plans to enforce an mTLS mesh to all Deployment namespaces in 2022.

-Specifically, Control Plane data is encrypted on disk with a platform-managed key, including backups and the temporary files created while DB queries are running.
-Likewise, Data Plane data is server-side encrypted and volume encrypted, using encryption keys managed by the cloud provider and anchored by hardware security appliances.
-By early 2022, all resources provisioned across both planes will leverage cloud provider envelope encryption wherever possible in accordance with a defense in depth security strategy.
+Specifically, control plane data is encrypted on disk with a platform-managed key, including backups and the temporary files created while DB queries are running.
+Likewise, data plane data is server-side encrypted and volume encrypted, using encryption keys managed by the cloud provider and anchored by hardware security appliances.
+All resources provisioned across both planes leverage cloud provider envelope encryption wherever possible in accordance with a defense in depth security strategy.